samson84/tarock-sheet/README.md

 - [ ] align the icon in the app bar
 - [ ] split bidselector to smaller components
 - [ ] split ContractsTable to smaller components
+- [x] remove bid from contract, only save the bid type for it
+- [x] TarockSheet: Add game properties
+- [x] Refactor score handling
+  - [x] game: add a default party score (TOOK_THREE) when creating
+  - [x] contract: add an obligatory bid base score
+  - [x] game: recalulate the contracts base bid score if the party score changes
+  - [x] ContractsTable, use the base bid score in table